-&lt;sup>23 53 Fed.
+23 53 Fed.
 Reg.
 26730 (July 14, 1988).

-&lt;sup>24 53 Fed.
+24 53 Fed.
 Reg.
 26735 (July 14, 1988).

-&lt;sup>25 This proposal is in addition to requiring a citizen complainant to notify the state regulatory authority of the existence of a possible violation.
+25 This proposal is in addition to requiring a citizen complainant to notify the state regulatory authority of the existence of a possible violation.

+26 44 Fed.
+Reg.
+15299 (March 13, 1979).

+27 47 Fed.
+Reg.
+35628 (August 16, 1982).

-particular instance, requiring a citizen to first notify the state of a possible violation would cause needless delay in the TDN process because such notification can be made at the same time the citizen requests a Federal inspection.
+particular instance, requiring a citizen to first notify the state of a possible violation would cause needless delay in the TDN process because such notification can be made at the same time the citizen requests a Federal inspection.28

 OSMRE's proposed changes also substantially deviate from its prior long-established policy by ignoring Congress' intent that public participation serve as a necessary and important mechanism to achieve effective enforcement of the Act.
-A stated purpose of Section 521(a)(1) of the Act is to "assure public participation in the enforcement of surface coal mining regulatory programs."
-In the preamble to its 1979 permanent regulatory program rules, OSMRE rejected a commenter's suggestion that would require that all citizen complaints be in writing because of the importance of convenience for the public and the necessity for prompt action.
+A stated purpose of Section 521(a)(1) of the Act is to "assure public participation in the enforcement of surface coal mining regulatory programs."29 In the preamble to its 1979 permanent regulatory program rules, OSMRE rejected a commenter's suggestion that would require that all citizen complaints be in writing because of the importance of convenience for the public and the necessity for prompt action.30

-A. OSMRE's Longstanding, Consistent Interpretations of SMCRA's "Reason to Believe" Requirement Forecloses The Approach Outlined In The Proposed Rule
+A. OSMRE's Longstanding, Consistent Interpretations of SMCRA's "Reason to Believe" Requirement Forecloses the Approach Outlined in the 2020 Proposed Rule and Resurrected Here

 OSMRE promulgated the current TDN Rule as part of SMCRA's permanent regulatory program.
-Over the ensuing four decades, OSMRE has interpreted section 521(a)(1) to require that information received from any source may establish "reason to believe" a SMCRA violation exists if a complainant's information would, if true, constitute a condition, practice, or violation of SMCRA or its applicable regulatory program.
+Over the ensuing four decades, OSMRE has interpreted Section 521(a)(1) to require that information received from any source may establish "reason to believe" a SMCRA violation exists if a complainant's information would, if true, constitute a condition, practice, or violation of SMCRA or its applicable regulatory program.
 See 30 C.F.R. § 721.13 (a)(1) (interim program) and 842.11(b)(2) (permanent program).
-The latter rule practicably implements Congress's intent that "simple and effective documentation of a violation" suffices to establish
+The latter rule practicably implements Congress's intent that "simple and effective documentation of a violation" suffices to establish state has acted to correct a violation.

-&lt;sup>28 Id.
-It is important to recognize that SMCRA does not give citizens the authority to enter a mine to verify whether a state has acted to correct a violation.
 However, once a federal inspection is ordered pursuant to section 521(a)(1), SMCRA affords the complaining citizen the right to accompany federal officials inspecting the mine for asserted violations.